Climate Change & Mental Health

 Eutierra – The Interconnectedness Of the Whole

 The term was coined by Glenn Albrecht, who looks into the feeling of being interconnected to Earth and finding peace.
 Those who experience Eutierria may have a positive feeling when it happens and can understand the interconnectedness of environments and self.
 “We experience the state of Eutierria when we are feeling the oneness of the Earth” (Albrecht 2018).
 He expressed that when one is in the “boundaries between self and the rest of nature are obliterated, and a deep sense of peace and connectedness pervades consciousness.”

 Soliphilia – The Love For Place

 “Love of the interrelated whole.”
 (Glenn Albrecht 2018).
 Soliphilia looks into the love and appreciation for a location, bioregion, and planet that is deeply rooted in interconnectedness.
 Many people have deep-embedded relationships with their home environments that allow them to cultivate, regenerate, and construct healing practices that are circular in unison.

 Solastalgia – The Sorrow For Place

-Solastalgia is a concept that looks into giving emphasis and meaning to environmentally induced stress (Albercht et al. 2007).
-It looks into the anxiety and sorrow a person feels when their natural environment is impacted, especially when they directly relate to their home environment.
-When natural home environments are altered, it affects the person through a physical level and a psychological level.
+Solastalgia is a concept that looks into giving emphasis and meaning to environmentally induced stress (Albrecht et al. 2007).
+It looks into the anxiety and sorrow a person feels when their natural environment is impacted, especially when directly relating to their home environment.
+When natural home environments are altered, it affects the person on a physical level and a psychological level.
 It is noted that “societies whose livelihoods are not closely tied to their environment are not as likely to express solastalgia and, in turn, societies that are closely tied to their environments are more susceptible.”

 Eco-Anxiety – The Anxiety For Earth

 Eco-Anxiety is the anxiety about the future of the natural environment.
 This type of anxiety can worry about the future of ecological disasters that are set to happen as the climate crisis continues to worsen.
-Rising carbon emissions, melting of glaciers, land deforestation, oceans collapsing, and increasing global temperature lead to our increased anxiety level.
-In society, we have eco-psychologists that encourage individuals to adopt environmental-based values in their own lifestyles.
+Rising carbon emissions, melting of glaciers, land deforestation, oceans collapsing, and increasing global temperature lead to our increased anxiety levels.
+In society, we have eco-psychologists that encourage individuals to adopt environmental-based values in their lifestyles.